ericdybal/mail-service/README.md

 ## Use Cases

-* **Development and Testing**: Great for development and testing teams that work the with email intensive applications or mailing campaings.
-This service ensures that emails don't reach the intended recipients during development and testing.
+* **Development and Testing**: Great for development and testing teams that work with the email intensive applications or mailing campaings.
+This service can be configured to short-circuit all outgoing emails to ensure that they don't reach their intended recipients during the development or testing phase of the project.
 * **Internal Email Gateway**: The service can be used behind the coorporate firewall as a simple outgoing email gateway.